tomik-z-cech/PP1-Cibo-Fresco/README.md

 ## Bugs
+### Fixed bugs
 Throughout testing, varoius bugs were discovered, especially with very low view-port sizes.
-They were all fixed and, commited and documented via GitHub.
-They are no known bugs of 17.5.2023.
+They were all fixed, commited and documented via GitHub.
+ - Bug with gallery preview image size
+ - Bug with horizontal phone/tablet orientation `gallery.html`
+ - Bug with gallery navigation bar
+ - Bug with horizontal phone/tablet orientation `contact.html`
+ - Bug with `<input ... type="email">`field

+### Unfixed bugs
+ They are no known unfixed bugs of 17.5.2023.
 ---

 # **Technologies**